rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

  It is the third of the three documents that I use to describe the full setup of the kiosk.

-The first is WINDOWS_FIRSTRUN_README.md that describes all the tweaks and setting to MS Windows10

-The second is BUILDING_THE_APP_README.md that describes installation of the build tools and constructing the Shiny web app.
+The first is START_HERE.md that describes installation of the build tools and constructing the Shiny web app.

+The second is the CONFIGURATION_GUIDE.md which describes how to configure a kiosk.

+The third is WINDOWS_FIRSTRUN_README.md that describes all the tweaks and setting to MS Windows10

 *All of the work described in the first two documents should be completed before attempting what is in this document.*